 Paddy Bowen is a highly experienced charity Executive Director having led the national organizations of Home Support Canada and Volunteer Canada, as well as the Toronto charity for the homeless, St. Felix Centre.
 Paddy has also worked as a consultant and interim leader in a wide range of organizations including St. John the Compassionate, All Saints Community Centre, the Alzheimer Society of Ottawa, Mission Services of Hamilton, Mount Sinai Hospital and many others.
 She is an accomplished writer and public speaker and is deeply committed to enabling volunteer action and civic engagement as pillars of a just and civil society.

-Nina is the part time Program Coordinator at MAS.
+Nina is the part time Client Services Manager at MAS.
 She brings more than 10 years of experience in Human Resources Management, including recruitment, project management and administration.
 Nina has worked in the corporate world and most recently at a non-profit Fundraising agency.
 Nina holds a Master’s Degree in Science of Business Management from the University of Muenster (Germany), and lives in Leslieville with her family.
 Nina is often the first point of contact for clients and she is responsible for administration of the office.
 Nina joined MAS in 2020.

 Many organizations can learn a great deal from others in similar roles, even if they are from different areas of expertise.
 MAS believes in bringing people together to share information, network, and learn from its own and other experts.
 Click the link below to view some of our free previous recorded webinars.